SeanRoy/lambda-maven-plugin/README.md

 # lambduh-maven-plugin

+You are viewing the current snapshot's README.
+To read the README of the latest stable release please go here [README.md](https://github.com/SeanRoy/lambduh-maven-plugin/blob/master/README.md)

 The lambduh Maven plugin allows you to deploy your [AWS Lambda](http://aws.amazon.com/lambda/) functions as a part of your usual Maven build process.